Toyota Venza years to avoid — most common problems

 First-generation Toyota Venza (2009-2011 and 2013 model years)

 The 2009 model was the initial Toyota Venza model and it was also the worst by far.
 This model year was criticized by owners and has the most driver complaints regarding all sorts of issues.
-Most remarkably, you can see the consistent airbag system problem that was usual for the 2009 model year.
+Most remarkably, you can see the consistent airbag deployment problem that was usual for the 2009 model year.

 However, there are a lot of other issues that are also associated with the 2009 model including a lot of equipment malfunctions.
 The problem with seat heaters was most prominent for this model year along with the faulty A/C commands and short circuits that caused all sorts of electric system faults.